qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 bidirectional.
 However, networking experiences showed that packets following a direction do not always share the exact same road as the packets in the opposite direction.
 Furthermore, QUIC does not require a network path to be bidirectional in order to be used.
-For this, let us consider the Figure
+For this, let us consider the {{examplequic}}
-{{examplequic}} below.
+below.

 ~~~~~~~~~~
                   Probed flow IPc2 to IPs1